lakinduboteju/jupyter-notebooks/README.md

 Contains Dockerfile, docker build and run command for a Jupyter Notebook with Python kernel.
 I used a Debian (debian-slim) base image as I use debian Docker environment to run most of my applications.

+## nodejs-typescript/

+Contains Dockerfile, docker build and run command for a Jupyter Notebook with Typescript kernel (on NodeJS).
+It also has the default Python kernel.